postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mocking_with_examples.md

 ##### **Step 4: Creating a mock (M1) for the collection (C1)**

-  There are two ways to create a mock for our collection: 1) using the Postman app and 2) [using the Postman Pro API](/docs/postman/mock_servers/mock_with_api).
+  There are two ways to create a mock for our collection: 1) using the Postman app and 2) [using the Postman API](/docs/postman/mock_servers/mock_with_api).
 In this example, we will mock a collection using the Postman app.

   From the Postman app, click on the right angle bracket (**>**) next to the collection you wish to mock to expand the collection details view.